-Published by: Independent Writer’s Studio Press, June 2017
+Published by: Shannon Laws & Independent Writer’s Studio Press, June 2017

-The 2013 Mayor’s Arts Award recipient, poet, author and community radio personality, Shannon P. Laws, celebrates glory in the little things, the odd little things to be exact.
+The Mayor’s Arts Award recipient, poet, author, and community radio personality, Shannon P. Laws, celebrates glory in the little things, the odd little things to be exact.

-Click here to purchase print version at Village Books
+CLICK to purchase at Village Books Independent Book Store